levysoft/chatgpt-token-cost-analysis/README.md

 To use the local version of the tokenizer, make sure to download `cl100k_base.js` and place it in the same directory as the HTML file.
 This approach ensures that your data remains private and the functionality is available even without an internet connection.

 This enhancement makes the tool more privacy-compliant and ensures that users can analyze their chat data under any network conditions.

+### Online Version
+You can try the online version of the HTML page here: [https://www.levysoft.it/chatgpt-costs](https://www.levysoft.it/chatgpt-costs).

+### Offline Usage
+You can always always download the HTML page and use it locally and offline.
+To do this, make sure you also download the JavaScript library cl100k_base.js.
+The page will work in total privacy without requiring an internet connection.

 ### Screenshot